 How To Stay Anonymous On USENET

-If you are a USENET user and especially if you are downloading binary files off of USENET then you will probably want to stay as anonymous for several reasons.
+If you are a USENET user downloading binary files off of USENET here are three reason why you would want to stay anonymous.

-- First, its really nobody’s business what you do online however unfortunately most of the time ISPs, government and various monitoring services have way too much information about exactly you do online.
+- Privacy - many ISPs, government employ various monitoring services have way too much information about exactly you do online.

-- Third, legal protection.
-Say for example, when downloading many messages and files off a newsgroup you could happen to accidentally download some copyrighted material.
+- Legal Protection - Say for example, when downloading many messages and files off a newsgroup you could happen to accidentally download some copyrighted material.
 This can happen with a few misplaced clicks and in this present litiginous world its always better to keep your ISP knowing less than giving them too much information.

 Fortunately, we have three recommendations for you USENET users on how to stay anonymous online.